koonerts/algo/docs/algo-templates.md

 ## 26. Bit Manipulation

-A set of techniques for manipulating individual bits in integers.
+A set of techniques FOR manipulating individual bits in integers.

 **When to use**: